 Luke 12:13 “ If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him? “

 As parents, we give gifts to our children which maybe toys, special food, clothes, money, etc. But, with God, he gave as natural laws, like power from gravitational force, mechanical-electrical-nuclear-solar, etc for our own “empowerment”.
-They were given as “static energy” that became “dynamic power” the moment we got the knowledge.
+They were given as “static energy” that became “dynamic power” the moment we got the knowledge and used it.
 But, the “ultimate gift” he promised to give through Jesus, is the “Holy Spirit of power”.
 It is available as “static power” that will become “dynamic power” as we receive it “in the fleshly tables of our heart” (Jer.
 31:33; 2 Cor.
-3:3) and learn how to use it.
+3:3) and learn how to use it and follow it’s guidance.
 And this gift of power is needed by humans because, as Jesus convinced himself 3 times (Matthew 26:36-46; Luke 22:39-46; Mark 14:32-42), we are “weak“ and needed this power from the Father to enable us to overcome temptation.
 Even Jesus needed it and was “baptized “ with this power to ward-off Satan who tempted him in the wilderness.

 The Holy Spirit is not a person in a “triune God”.